 General considerations

-The folder structure (granularity) for an electronic submission is based on the Notice to Applicants Volume 6B as amended by Directive 2009/9/EC (Annex I to Directive 2001/82/EC as amended).
+The folder structure (granularity) for an electronic submission is based on the Annex II to Regulation (EU) 2019/6 (as amended).
 This hierarchical structure of folders within a root folder gives, depending on the type of submission, up to three levels of granularity.
-The complete VNeeS folder structure is shown in for pharmaceutical products and Table 2 for immunological products
+The complete VNeeS folder structure is shown in

+Table 1 for pharmaceutical products

+Table 2 for biological products other than immunological products

+Table 3 for immunological products

+Table 4 for an MRL application,

+Table 5 for an Active Substance Master File (ASMF) in VNeeS

+Table 6 for a Vaccine Antigen Master File (VAMF)

+Table 7 for mixed VNeeS / CTD submissions (CTD quality part)

+Table 8 for mixed VNeeS / CTD submissions (ASMF applicant’s part in CTD)

+Table 9 for applications of re-examination of limited markets authorisations

+Table 10 for applications of re-examination for authorisations in exceptional circumstances

+Table 11 for applications for a change in prescription status.

 and should be used where applicable to prepare any electronic submission.
+Only Table 1 to Table 4 (written in bold text above) are used as basis for technical validation of folder structures and folder/file naming.
+The following tables are showing only existing subsets for specific types of submissions, which are not subject to specific validation rules (except for mixed CTD/VNeeS submissions, where additional rules apply for top-level CTD folders m2 and m3 and corresponding TOC files, see also section 7.(b) and section 7.(e)).

 Root folder

-The name of the top level folder ("root folder") of each VNeeS folder structure should allow appropriate identification of the submission, especially in cases where more than one VNeeS structure is located on a single hard medium.
+The name of the top level folder ("root folder") of each VNeeS folder structure should allow appropriate identification of the submission.

 For reasons of automated identification and technical validation of e-submissions with tools like the VNeeS checker each root folder name must start with the letters "root", followed by a specific identification of the submission which can be defined by the applicant.
 A hyphen ("-" character) should be used as separator.